top of page

 Star Rating: 4.7 Stars

-Summary: Rifkin traces the history of New York’s lost venues - the spaces that nurtured communities and scenes before they promptly vanished under the cities gentrification.
+Summary: Rifkin traces the history of New York’s lost venues - the spaces that nurtured communities and scenes before they vanished under the city's gentrification.
 It’s a reminder of how important places are to creativity and why the loss of these spaces changes music forever.

 Why I Like This Book:

-• A love letter to the cultural power of New York City.
+• It’s a love letter to the cultural power of New York City.

 Author: Steve Miller